The Coronavirus (COVID-19)

 - People are recovering!
 Follow basic guidelines as your health improves.

 Once a person is known to have tested positive, it is essential that those whom they've been in contact with be notified.
-New Jersey is building a robust and diverse contact tracing force.
+New Jersey now has close to 3,500 contact tracers.
+They come from local communities in every part of the state and have been equipped with tools and resources to help you.
 Find out more here.

 Current News from State Officials

-November 21 - Governor Murphy Signs Executive Order Extending Public Health Emergency in New Jersey Read the press release.
+January 11 - Governor Murphy Signs Executive Order to Implement New Policies for the 2020-2021 School Year Read the press release.

-November 10 - Governor Murphy Announces New COVID-19 Mitigation Measures Read the press release.
+January 7 - Murphy Administration Reminds New Jerseyans of Coverage Benefits for COVID-19 Vaccine Read the press release.

 Keep up with government actions being implemented to help the public by reading other press releases issued from the Governor's Office.